StevenSawtelle/personalsite/index.md

 				<div class="about3">
 					<center><h2>About Me</h2></center>

 					<p>Hi, I'm Steven Sawtelle!
-I'm a 22 year old Computer Science Senior at Arizona State University.
-I've worked at <a class="linked" rel="nofollow" href="https://google.com/" alt="Google">Google</a>, <a class="linked" rel="nofollow" href="https://psware.com/" alt="Performance">Performance Software</a> and <a class="linked" rel="nofollow" href="https://viasat.com/" alt="ViaSat">ViaSat, Inc.</a> as a Software Engineering Intern and spent an amazing semester studying abroad at the <a class="linked" rel="nofollow" href="http://nus.edu.sg/" alt="NUS">National University of Singapore</a>, where I took classes in Advanced Data Structures and Algorithms, Game Design, Bollywood Studies, and Linguistics.</p>
+I'm a recent college grad currently working at Bloomberg as a Software Engineer.
+I'm currently working with the Philanthropy team to develop tools that make engaging employees in philanthropic events easier, and I love it.
+Before I graduated, I interned at <a class="linked" rel="nofollow" href="https://google.com/" alt="Google">Google</a>, <a class="linked" rel="nofollow" href="https://psware.com/" alt="Performance">Performance Software</a> and <a class="linked" rel="nofollow" href="https://viasat.com/" alt="ViaSat">ViaSat, Inc.</a> as a Software Engineering Intern and spent an amazing semester in 2017 studying abroad at the <a class="linked" rel="nofollow" href="http://nus.edu.sg/" alt="NUS">National University of Singapore</a>, where I took classes in Advanced Data Structures and Algorithms, Game Design, Bollywood Studies, and Linguistics.</p>

-					<p>I love working in education and with education technology.
-To this end, I have <a class="linked" rel="nofollow" href="https://www.cusd80.com/" alt="Chandler Schools">worked with local school districts</a> as well as <a class="linked" rel="nofollow" href="https://www.facebook.com/initioneducationsolution/" alt="Local Clubs">local clubs</a> to bring programming courses into the schools of <b>all</b> children, started a 3D printing club at <a class="linked" rel="nofollow" href="https://www.clubzona.org/" alt="The Boys and Girls Club of Tempe"> and have participated in mentorship programs across Phoenix, Arizona to help students get into coding and teach refugees English.</p>
+					<p>I'm all about Software Engineering for good, so that's where I'm hoping to spend most of my career.
+If you want to talk about this with me, please feel free to reach out!</p>

-					<p>I will be starting at Bloomberg as a Software Engineer on the Philanthropy Engineering department in July 2019 in New York City and am very excited!
-Some of my other interests are 3D printing, woodworking, game and escape room design/playing, public policy, writing(check out my blog), and data visualization.</p>
+					<p>Some of my other interests are 3D printing, plotting, woodworking, game and escape room design/playing, public policy, writing(check out my blog), hiking, and data visualization.</p>

 					<center><div class="center-button wow">
 					<a class="resume-link" href="StevenSawtelleResume.pdf" download>